ecc521/Space-Saver-develop/README.md

 Although I wish I could just use: electron-forge make --arch=ia32,x64,armv7l,arm64,mips64el all

 Electron forge has some bugs with it.
-The below code should be used instead

-Build for all systems and arch (does not build for mac app store):
+To build for all systems and architectures (except Mac app store), simply run build.sh

-Run build.sh